Sujal261/minor-project/disty/README.md

 That last row is why `train_ring.py` calls `torch.set_num_threads(1)`: without it the processes fight over the same cores and lose 30× for nothing.

-## What are `.gitignore` and `__pycache__`?

-Nothing you wrote and nothing you need.
-When Python imports a file it saves a pre-chewed copy next to it in `__pycache__/` so the next import is faster.
-It is generated automatically, it is per-Python-version, and it is rebuilt whenever you change the source — so committing it is pointless and it can even confuse someone on a different Python. `.gitignore` is a plain list of names for git to ignore, and it is there precisely so `__pycache__` never gets pushed.
-You can delete `__pycache__` any time; Python will just make it again.

 ## Verified